 - the reasonable costs of running a legal practice.

-In providing services, I may incur expenses or have to make payments to third parties as an agent on your behalf.
-These will be included in my invoice to you when the expense is incurred.
+In providing services, I may incur expenses or have to make payments to third parties as an on your behalf.
+These will be included in my invoice to you.
 I may require an advance payment for expenses which I will be incurring on your behalf.

-I will endeavour to send interim invoices to you, usually monthly and on completion of the matter, or upon the termination of my engagement.
-Interim invoices will help you by spreading the payments over time.
-It will also enable you to keep track of how much your legal services are costing.
-I may also send you an invoice, if I incur a significant “out of pocket” expense.
+I may send interim invoices to you but will send an invoice on completion of the matter, or upon the termination of my engagement.
+Interim invoices will help you by spreading the payments over time and will also enable you to keep track of how much your legal services are costing.
+I may also send you an interim invoice, if I incur a significant expense to a third party.

 Invoices are payable within 14 days of the date of the invoice without set off, counterclaim or deduction.
 I may require interest to be paid on any amount which is overdue.
 Interest shall be calculated at the rate of 14% p.a. from the when the payment became due until payment in full.

-I may also require you to pay all costs incurred in recovering or attempting to recover the fees and expenses owed.
-This includes all solicitor costs incurred and I have the discretion to undertake this recovery of costs and expenses owed on my own account and not to engage another solicitor to undertake these attendances.
+I may also require you to pay all costs incurred in recovering or attempting to recover the fees, expenses and office charges owed.
+This includes all solicitor costs incurred.
+I also have the discretion and the right to undertake recovery of these costs on my own account and not to engage another solicitor to undertake such work.

 If you anticipate difficulty in the payment of any invoice, please contact me immediately on receipt of the invoice to discuss arrangements for payment, usually by way of instalments.

-I may ask you to pre-pay amounts to me, or to provide security for my fees and expenses.
-You irrevocably authorise me to debit my fees and expenses against amounts pre-paid by you or funds which I may hold on your behalf in my trust account.
+I may ask you to pre-pay amounts to me, or you to provide security for my fees, expenses and office charges.
+You irrevocably authorise me to debit my fees, expenses and office charges against amounts pre-paid by you or funds which I may hold on your behalf in my trust account except those held for a specific purpose as agreed to by me in writing.

-Although you may expect to be reimbursed by a third party for my fees and expenses, and although my invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to me (and for any enforcement cost and interest) if that third party fails to pay me.
+Although you may expect to be reimbursed by a third party for my fees, expenses and office charges, and although my invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to me (and for any enforcement costs and interest) if that third party fails to pay me.

 If I instruct any other person (including a Barrister or another legal practitioner) I may require payment of that person’s estimated fees into my trust account beforehand.
 By instructing that person, I undertake an obligation to pay that person’s fees and accordingly need to be protected for these.
 I may also require you to enter a payment arrangement directly with that person.

-I will hold in confidence all information concerning you or your affairs that I acquire during the course of acting for you.
-I will not disclose any of this information to any other person except to the extent necessary or desirable to enable me to carry out your instructions or to the extent required by law or by the Law Society’s Rules of Conduct and Client Care for Lawyers.
+I will hold in confidence all information concerning you or your affairs that I acquire while acting.
+I will not disclose any of this information to any other person except to the extent necessary or desirable to enable me to carry out your instructions, receive payment for my fees and expenses or to the extent required by law or by the Law Society’s Rules of Conduct and Client Care for Lawyers.

 Confidential information concerning you will as far as practicable be made available only to those within my firm who are providing legal services for you.
-You consent to me obtaining, at my own cost, a credit report on you at any time if I consider it necessary.
+You expressly further consent to me obtaining, at my own cost, a credit report on you at any time should I consider it necessary.

 4 Termination / Suspension of Services

-In the event that you do not comply with these Terms and in particular in relation to the payment of fees, I may suspend the provision of all and any services (including any litigation services) until all outstanding fees, expenses and costs have been paid in full and matters have been resolved to my reasonable satisfaction.
+In the event that you do not comply with these Terms and in particular in relation to the payment of fees, office charges and expenses, I may suspend the provision of all and any services (including any litigation services) until all outstanding fees, office charges and expenses have been paid in full and matters have been resolved to my reasonable satisfaction, including the payment of additional funds before further services are provided.

 5 Retention of files and documents